octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

     scenario += r
 ```

-You can also organize your scenario by adding titles with `scenario.h1("My title")`, `scenario.h2("My subtitle")` etc.
+Note that you can also organize your scenarios by adding titles with `scenario.h1("My title")`, `scenario.h2("My subtitle")`, etc.

-An interesting point is the possibility to define test accounts for our scenario.
+An interesting capability is to define test accounts for our scenarios:

 ```python
 alice = sp.test_account("Alice")
 admin = sp.test_account("Administrator")
 ```

-Test accounts can be defined by calling `sp.test_account(seed)` where the seed is a string.
+Test accounts can be defined by calling `sp.test_account(seed)`, where _seed_ is a string.
-A test account account contains some fields: `account.address`, `account.public_key_hash`, `account.public_key`, and `account.secret_key`.
+A test account contains a few fields: `account.address`, `account.public_key_hash`, `account.public_key`, and `account.secret_key`.

-You can then simulate the calls to the entrypoints by specifying the different arguments, as follows:
+You can then simulate the calls to the entrypoints by specifying the different arguments as follows:

 ```python
 scenario.h3("The unauthorized user Alice unsuccessfully call open_raffle")